ruben-david-roy/Cortex/README.md

 # 📜 License

 Distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) for more information.

-# 🙏 Acknowledgements

-- A huge shoutout to DuckDuckGo API for their invaluable free-to-use search API.
-- Kudos to the Express.js community for such a great web server framework.
-- A hearty thanks to everyone who has provided feedback and suggestions.

 <p align="center">
     <strong>Happy Searching with Cortex! 🚀</strong>